guilindner/VortexFitting/docs/tutorial.rst

 * accepted.svg: The location and size of the accepted vortices
 * linked.svg: same as *accepted.svg* but can be open on the web browser with clickable vortices
-* vortex#_1.png: Comparison of the velocity field of the vortex and the model
+* vortex#_initial_vfield.png: Comparison of the velocity field of the vortex and the model
-* vortex#_2.png: Comparison of the velocity field of the vortex and the model, subtracting the advection velocity
+* vortex#_advection_field_subtracted.png: Comparison of the velocity field of the vortex and the model, subtracting the advection velocity
-* vortices.dat: parameters of all the vortices
+* vortices.dat: parameters of all the detected vortices

 Generating a custom Vortex